Yuliya0257/Module5_YuliyaSavenko/README.md

 Code is released under the MIT licence.
 NHANES data are public-domain and may be re-used freely; see the [NCHS Data Use Agreement](https://www.cdc.gov/nchs/data_access/restrictions.htm).

 The analysis is associational and not intended for clinical decision-making.
 Section 4.3 of the report discusses fairness considerations associated with using race and education as predictors.

----

-## Use of generative AI

-I used Claude (Anthropic) to help plan the analysis structure, draft and refine the Python pipeline (including the from-scratch `ml_lib.py` NumPy implementations of K-means, K-modes, logistic regression, random forest and gradient boosting), produce the figures and tables, and draft the report.
-All methodological choices, dataset selection, result interpretation, and final wording were reviewed and edited by me.
-The cited literature was selected and read by me; Claude assisted with summarising key findings from the PDFs.